somerui/somerui/README.md

 ### Hi there 👋 What?
 What is this?
 # somerui here.
-- A programmer and a gamer.
+- A programmer.
-- Playing games like Minecraft, Terraria, and some of rhythm games.
+- Playing games like Minecraft, and some of rhythm games.
-- Learning programming languages like C/C++, JavaScript, and Java.
+- Making rhythm games fanmade charts,such as Arcaea,Lanota,etc.
 - Trying to be a musician.
-> pronoun: ze/zir
-- I'm not a Non-binary person.
-I changed my pronoun to "ze/zir" just a joke.I'm male.

 ## About my status
 ![somerui's Stats](https://github-readme-stats.vercel.app/api?username=somerui&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)